Skip to main content

 Crime rate: ~0.68 per 1,000 residents

-Families are usually surprised by how low crime actually is.
+Families searching for the safest cities in NC for families are usually surprised by how low crime actually is here.

-Holly Springs remains one of the safest cities in NC, even as it grows rapidly.
+Holly Springs remains one of the safest places to live in North Carolina, even as it grows rapidly.
 Planned developments, newer infrastructure, and strong schools help keep crime low.

 Why buyers choose Holly Springs